data-mechanics/course-2017-fal-proj/bohorqux_peterg04_rocksdan_yfchen/README.txt

 *************************
 Important Notes to Notice:
-	- we are using Scipy for k-means: therefore the Scipy package must be installed on the system
+	- we are using Scipy for k-means: therefore the Scipy package must be installed on the system "pip install Scipy"
 	- just a note in case the crimesProperty.py takes 10-15 seconds to start running even in trial - it is parsing through thousands of entries. it will be quick after that initial parsing
 	- calculateCorrelations takes about 1 second per entry, it'll need to run 100 entries in trial mode, so that takes about 1.5 mins